 Memorial weekend marks the official start of grilling season, and for me, that means one thing: HOT DOGS.
 There’s just something about them — I couldn’t rightly enjoy summer without one.
 Veggie, turkey, polish, or kosher beef, one thing’s certain — everyone likes them a particular way.
 Often, that varies by region, like my current crush the Seattle dog (with cream cheese, grilled onions & cabbage, and a dash of Sriracha), or the famous Chicago-style dog (pictured above).
 Hot dog lovers represent!
 Do you dare to put ketchup on a dog, or are you strictly mustard?
 Will you be grilling up a batch for your holiday BBQ? — Megan B.

 Chicago dog photo courtesy of Flickr user midiman.

 Leave it to the Swiss to come up with a summer staple you can easily whip up for backyard brunches, showers and picnics.
 When hunting for menu ideas for a mid-morning baby shower I threw a few weeks ago, my half-Swiss co-host thought her birchermÃ¼esli (pronounced beer-ker-mew-slee) would be a nice addition to all the croissants, tarts and quiches we planned to buy at a local bakery.
 To be honest, I wasnâ€™t 100% sure what it was, but the word alone sure sounded yummy.
 (Anything with an umlaut automatically tastes good, doesnâ€™t it?)
 In plain English, itâ€™s simply fresh fruit mixed with soaked oatmeal, which gives it a bit of substance and makes it more of a meal. — Ginny F.

-Click for my results, after the jump! (more…)
+Click for the oh-so-simple recipe after the jump! (more…)